Tony Murray (businessman)

-Jacques Gaston Murray (born Gaston Jacques Kalifa; 8 February 1920) is a French-born British billionaire businessman.
+Jacques Gaston Murray, known as Tony Murray (born Gaston Jacques Kalifa; 8 February 1920 – 6 June 2023) was a French-born British billionaire businessman.

-Murray and his family own Andrew Sykes Group, the heating and air-conditioning equipment hire company, and London Security, the Leeds-based fire protection business which includes the Nu-Swift fire extinguisher brand.
+Murray owned Andrew Sykes Group, the heating and air-conditioning equipment hire company, and London Security, the Leeds-based fire protection business which includes the Nu-Swift fire extinguisher brand.

-According to according to The Sunday Times Rich List 2022. his net worth is estimated at £2.53 billion.
-He turned 100 in February 2020.
+According to The Sunday Times Rich List 2022, his net worth was estimated at £2.53 billion.

 Early life

-Tony Murray was born in Paris, France on 8 February 1920 and was originally named Gaston Jacques Kalifa.
+Murray was born in Paris, France on 8 February 1920 and was originally named Gaston Jacques Kalifa.
 His father ran a construction company that worked on infrastructure projects such as bridges.
 He was accepted to study architecture at the Ecole des Beaux-Arts in Paris before the outbreak of World War II.
 He escaped from Paris at the time of the German invasion of France and reached Biarritz where he boarded a Polish ship which took him to England.
 He enlisted in the Free French forces and eventually transferred to the Royal Air Force (RAF).
 He flew 38 missions as a navigator in No. 613 Squadron RAF.
 He received British citizenship after the war.

 His father was murdered in Auschwitz.
 He was awarded the Legion of Honour by the French government.